 The hall is available for hire by community groups, and the IBA welcomes inquiries to our Office Manager, Ken McIvor on (02) 4227 2799.

 Site template developed by Peter Busch, Altosoft

-and content managed by Illawarra Bridge Club Bridge Association
+and content managed by Illawarra Bridge Association (IBA)

 Click here for Management log-in